top of page

 Click to zoom in.

-Similar to my first dream, I feel exceptional knowing about such a clever and less dangerous shortcut.
+Similar to my first dream, I feel exceptional and honored to have learned of such a clever and less dangerous shortcut.

 El Capitan, Yosemite National Park, California

-The dream portrays a lavish resort for the most fortunate individuals, carved into the cliffs near the top of El Capitan (dashed line).
+The dream portrays a lavish resort for the most fortunate individuals, carved into the cliffs just under the top of El Capitan (red dashed line).
 You can't see it from the valley floor during the day.
-But at night, if you're lucky, you can catch a glimpse of its lights just under the tops of the cliffs.
+But at night, if you're lucky, you can catch a glimpse of its lights under the tops of the cliffs.

 Prettiest place in California.